Key takeaways

 FAQ

-Are Korean toners better than Western toners for dry skin?
+Are milky toners better than watery toners for dry skin?

 Sources